fabagaipo/cmsc123/README.md

 # cmsc123
 c and c++ codes for cmsc 123 data structures

-Brief description of each lab exercise from 1-8 minus lab7 since it was cancelled
+Brief description of each lab exercise from 1-8 minus lab6 and lab7 since they were cancelled

 Requirement 1:
 Create a doubly linked list in C++.
 Include the following functions: